 That load ‘clack clack’ ing, by the way, isn’t the sound of handling noise, that’s pine trees snapping under heavy snow load.
 Awwwww yeah.

-This bit of fan love was not paid for or subsidized by Rode in any way.
-However, we do hope that maybe one day they will send us some schwag.
-Like the Videomic.
-Or the Procaster.
+This bit of fan love was not paid for or subsidized by Rode in any way, though they have later sent me free schwag reviewed elsewhere on this website.
 The BH Photo Video links will support us if you clickthrough and end up buying something.
 We hope you will.